Cammin/DrillTool/README.md

 - Download the mod
 - Extract it to your Bepinex/plugins like most other Subnautica mods

-## Future
+## Future Ideas
-The mod fully works, but there are still some features I want to add:
-- Break outcrops from either a bash or the drill
-- Make it able to hit live targets
-- double check that it does not animate correctly when there is no battery.
-- Basic VFX when mining

-At the moment, the tool's icon is the transfuser, and the model is the terraformer.
-But down the road, I'd like to explore these:
+- IK for aiming the tool to the spot on the drillable that is currently being mined
+- Custom UI icon
+- Unique scannable fragments
+- First-use animation
+- PDA voice describing it upon first craft

+## Stretch Goals
+- More highly customized arm animations
 - Custom Model
 - Custom SFX
 - Custom VFX
-- Custom arm animations (first appearance, appear, disappear, drill start, drill end, drill loop)
-- IK for aiming the tool to the spot on the drillable that is currently being mined
-- Unique scannable fragments

 ## Premise
 My goal was to make a tool that can mine large resources as an addition to the Prawn drill arm.